mikelangelo-project/mike-apps/OpenFOAM/README.md

 ...
 ```

-### Compile OpenFOAM and OpenMPI
+### Compile OpenFOAM and Open MPI

-To perform benchmark comparison between host and OSv VM, we build OpenFOAM and OpenMPI with same compiler flags.
+To perform benchmark comparison between host and OSv VM, we build OpenFOAM and Open MPI with same compiler flags.
-To make this easier, are both OpenFOAM and OpenMPI from https://gitlab.xlab.si/mikelangelo/mike-apps modified to
+To make this easier, are both OpenFOAM and Open MPI from https://gitlab.xlab.si/mikelangelo/mike-apps modified to
 build regular executable for Linux and shared object file "executable" for OSv at the same time.

 #### OSv image